tomy2105/KnowledgeNotes/cloud/google.md

 In order to use Dedicated Interconnect, need to provision a cross connect between the Google network and own router in a common colocation facility.

 Dedicated Interconnect can be configured to offer a 99.9% or a 99.99% uptime SLA with 10 Gbps per link (100 Gbps in beta).

+Main benefits:
+- Traffic between on-premises network and your VPC network doesn't traverse the public Internet, meaning fewer hops and less points of failure
+- VPC network's internal (RFC 1918) IP addresses are directly accessible from on-premises network, no need to use a NAT device or VPN tunnel
+- You can scale your connection, delivered over one or more 10 Gbps Ethernet connections, with a maximum of eight connections (80 Gbps total).
+- Cost of egress traffic from VPC network to on-premises network is reduced, dedicated connection is generally the least expensive method if you have a high-volume of traffic

 More info [here](https://cloud.google.com/interconnect/docs/details/dedicated).